The topology of Calabi-Yau threefolds with Picard number three: Components of the positive index cone for real ternary cubics

-For the examples of 6-manifolds not supporting any \CY structure, we use Wall's Theorem and for any even rank free abelian group $H^3 (M, \Z )$, we may take the cubic form on $H^2 (M, \Z ) = \Z^3$ to be an appropriate integral multiple of $F$ as in equation (1), with $k<1$ an integer other than $-2$ or $0$, and any suitable integral linear form satisfying the congruence conditions.
-We may also take the cubic form on $H^2 (M, \Z ) = \Z^3$ to be an appropriate integral multiple of $F$ as in equation (1) with any integer $k>1$ and any suitable integral linear form satisfying the congruence conditions but which is not positive on the open positive cone on the bounded component of the real elliptic curve.
-In these cases, if the integral multiple of $F$ has been chosen so that there are no integral classes $E$ with $1\le E^3 \le 9$, our Main Theorem rules out the possibility of any \CY structures.
+For the examples of 6-manifolds not supporting any \CY structure, we use Wall's Theorem; we may take the cubic form on $H^2 (M, \Z ) = \Z^3$ to be an appropriate integral multiple of $F$ as in equation (1), with $k<1$ an integer other than $-2$ or $0$, and any suitable integral linear form satisfying the congruence conditions --- we note that the trilinear form corresponding to $F$ does satisfy the first of the congruence conditions.
+We may also take the cubic form on $H^2 (M, \Z ) = \Z^3$ to be an appropriate integral multiple of $F$ as in equation (1) with any integer $k>1$ and any suitable integral linear form satisfying the congruence conditions but which is negative somewhere on the open positive cone on the bounded component of the real elliptic curve.
+In these cases, if the integral multiple of $F$ has been chosen so that there are no integral classes $E$ with $1\le E^3 \le 8$, or indeed as we saw in the Introduction if we scale both $F$ and a linear form satisfying the required congruence conditions by say a factor of 4, our Theorem 0.2 rules out the possibility of any \CY structures, independent of any choice for the even rank free abelian group $H^3 (M, \Z )$.
+Being even more concrete, the integral cubic form $nF_k$ for any integer $k<1$ ($k\ne -2$ or 0) and any integer $n>8$ can for instance never be the cubic form arising from a \CY threefold.